 In any such case levy by the Netherlands may possibly be prevented by applicable tax treaties.

 Corporate income tax rates

-The corporate income tax rate (2015) is as follows:
+The corporate income tax rates in the Netherlands are as follows:

 Tax deductible expenditure